moisesest3vao/IAMBlogPosts/Workflows.md

 Now that you know if launching Workflows via Java code is the best option to you.
 Let's understand how to do it in practice.

-The Workflow Sample that were are going to use is a simple one.
+The Workflow Sample that we're going to use is a simple one.
 It's only function is to recieve an argument called "name" and log it in the screen.

 Sample Workflow
 ```xml
 <?xml version='1.0' encoding='UTF-8'?>